 Glycerin is likely a good choice in many circumstances

 It is impossible to optimize one extraction for all phytochemicals present.
-We (usually) make the best compromise in terms of solvent composition to the greatest variety of constituents.
+We (usually) make the best compromise, in terms of solvent composition, to extract the greatest variety of constituents.

 Happy medicine making!

 Check out my resources page for trusted sources of herbs and herbal products.